Luis Reyes (businessman)

 Luis Alonso Reyes (born September 6, 1959) is a U.S. businessman from El Salvador.
-Reyes has built two successful businesses in his adopted country of the United States.
-He co-owns Cactus Cantina and Lauriol Plaza, both in Washington DC.
+He co-owns the restaurants Cactus Cantina and Lauriol Plaza, both in Washington, D.C.
 Reyes immigrated to The United States in 1977.
 Reyes has worked on multiple presidential races for the Farabundo Martí National Liberation Front (FMLN) in his native country of El Salvador.

 Early life

-Reyes grew up in San Miguel, El Salvador.
-Reyes grew up in a small house with no indoor plumbing or running water.
-At a young age, Reyes realized he needed to give his struggling family a better life.
-Reyes left El Salvador in 1977 with only $150 to his name.
+Reyes grew up in San Miguel, El Salvador, in a house without indoor plumbing or running water.
+Reyes left El Salvador in 1977 with only $150.
 Although he paid $450 to a coyote to smuggle him into the United States, the coyote abandoned Reyes and 54 others in the desert outside Piedras Negras, Mexico, near the Texas border.
 Without food or shelter for a total of five days, Reyes decided with four others to continue on into the United States.